ysaravanan/hassio-addons/hassio-hostapd/README.md

 ### Configuration

-The available configuration options are as follows (this is filled in with some example data):
+The available configuration options are as bellow.
+Make sure to edit according to your needs:

 ```
 {
     "ssid": "WIFI_NAME",
     "wpa_passphrase": "WIFI_PASSWORD",
-    "channel": "6",
+    "channel": "0",
     "address": "192.168.99.1",
     "netmask": "255.255.255.0",
     "broadcast": "192.168.99.254"
     "interface": ""
+    "allow_internet": false
+    "dhcp_server": true
 }
 ```
-Set channel to 0 for automatically finding channels.
+When channel set to 0, it will automatically find the best channel.

-If the interface is left blank, a list with the available ones will be printed on the logs to choose from.
+When the `interface` option is left blank, a list with the detected wlan interfaces will be printed on the logs and the addon will terminate.
+Set the correct `interface` value on the configuration then restart the addon.

-**Note**: _This is just an example, don't copy and paste it!
-Create your own!_